-Related party Transaction date Amount involved (Reals) Existing balance Amount (Reals) Duration Loan or other type of debt Interest rate charged BR-ME NEGOCIOS SA 01/28/2021 34,746.32 - 7,644.19 Undetermined No 0,0 Relationship with the issuer Contract signed between VT COMERCIO DIGITAL SA and BR-ME Negócios SA, where Laércio José de Lucena Cosentino indirectly owns 22% of the share capital through MCLC4 Participações e Empreendimentos Ltda.
+Related party Transaction date Amount involved (Reals) Existing balance Amount (Reals) Duration Loan or other type of debt Interest rate charged BR-ME NEGOCIOS SA 01/28/2021 34,746.32 7,644.19 Undetermined No 0,0 Relationship with the issuer Contract signed between VT COMERCIO DIGITAL SA and BR-ME Negócios SA, where Laércio José de Lucena Cosentino indirectly owns 22% of the share capital through MCLC4 Participações e Empreendimentos Ltda.
 The Company holds 50% of the share capital of VT COMERCIO DIGITAL S.A.
-Subject matter of the agreement Software service contract (E-commerce Platform).
+Subject matter of the agreement Software service Software service contract (E-commerce Platform).
 The current contract is readjusted annually according to the IPCA/IBGE variation.
-Creditor or Debtor Creditor Creditor Collaterals and insurance N/A N/A Termination or end Automatic annual renewal, and the parties can terminate the contract with prior notice without applying penalties, or due to non-payment by the customer and non-provision of services/access by the Company. f services/access by Nature and purpose of operation Provision of softw Provision of software services Company's contractual status Creditor Please specify n) Measures taken to address conflicts of interest The transaction was submitted for approval to the competent commercial authorities in accordance with internal policies.
+Creditor or Debtor Creditor Collaterals and insurance N/A N/A Termination or end Automatic annual renewal, and the parties can terminate the contract with prior notice without applying penalties, or due to non-payment by the customer and non-provision of services/access by the Company.
+Nature and purpose of operation Provision of software services Company's contractual status Creditor Please specify n) Measures taken to address conflicts of interest The transaction was submitted for approval to the competent commercial authorities in accordance with internal policies.
 The Compliance area is notified in advance and checks its related party controls for the existence of any conflict of interest involving the approvers, to ensure that there will be no approval by a person linked to the related party. o) Demonstration of the strictly commutative nature of the agreed conditions or the appropriate compensatory payment The transaction followed the commercial criteria and rules adopted in a sale to an unrelated party, therefore observing market conditions.

 Related party Transaction date Amount involved (Reals) Existing balance Amount (Reals) Duration Loan or other type of debt Interest rate charged TOTVS TECHFIN S.A.
-08/01/2022 3,213,406.43 - 3,213,406.43 Undetermined No 0,0 Relationship with the issuer ered into between the Company and TOTV dwith all applicable conditions precedent, the Subject matter of the agreement Cost and expen se sharing agreement Creditor or Debtor Creditor Collaterals and insurance N/A N/A Termination or end The parties may terminate the contract with 30 days' notice without penalty, or if they no longer belong to the same corporate group.
-Nature and purpose of operation - - Company's contractual status Creditor Please specify n) Measures taken to address conflicts of interest was foreseen together with the other cond signing of the operation being observed. ditions of the agreement signed with Itaú for the creation of the TO TVS TECHFIN Joint Vent cure, with aspects relate ed to potential conflicts o) Demonstration of the strictly commutative nature of the agreed conditions or the appropriate compensatory payment The base paran neters for establishing the operational costs involved in providing services to TC TVS TECHFIN were observed
+08/01/2022 3,213,406.43 - 3,213,406.43 Undetermined No 0,0 Relationship with the issuer red into between the Company and TOTV with all applicable conditions precedent, th Subject matter of the agreement Cost and expense Cost and expense sharing agreement Creditor or Debtor Creditor Collaterals and insurance N/A Termination or end The parties may terminate the contract with 30 days' notice without penalty, or if they no longer belo ng to the same corporate g roup.
+Nature and purpose of operation Company's contractual status Creditor Please specify n) Measures taken to address conflicts of interest The transaction was foreseen together with the other conditions of the agreement signed with Itaú for the creation of the TOTVS TECHFIN Joint Venture, with aspects related to potential conflicts of interest in the signing of the operation being observed. o) Demonstration of the strictly commutative nature of the agreed conditions or the appropriate compensatory payment The base parameters for establishing the operational costs involved in providing services to TOTVS TECHFIN were observed.